200 000 In Standard Form

 (6 x 10<sup>6</sup>) / (3 x 10<sup>2</sup>) = (6/3) x 10<sup>(6-2)</sup> = 2 x 10<sup>4</sup>

 • Adding and Subtracting Numbers in Standard Form: Adding and subtracting numbers in standard form requires a bit more care.
-First, you need to check that both numbers have the same power of 10.
+First, you need to make sure both numbers have the same power of 10.
 This might involve converting one or both numbers to have a common exponent.
 Then, you add or subtract the coefficients and maintain the common power of 10.
 For example:

 3 x 10<sup>4</sup> + 2 x 10<sup>3</sup> = 3 x 10<sup>4</sup> + 0.2 x 10<sup>4</sup> = 3.2 x 10<sup>4</sup>